rollingedit/YouTube-Album-Splitter/README.md

 One file.
 Double-click.
 Paste a YouTube link.
 Get separate song files.

-YouTube Album Splitter is a beginner-friendly, no-setup, self-contained Windows tool for turning a chaptered YouTube audio upload you own or have permission to use into clean individual song files.
+YouTube Album Splitter is a beginner-friendly, no-setup, self-contained Windows tool for turning a chaptered YouTube audio upload you own or have permission to use into separate song files automatically.

-The annoying part before this was not just downloading audio.
+The tedious part before this was not just downloading audio.
 It was everything after that: splitting one long upload into tracks, keeping the names clean, adding album art, setting track numbers, fixing artist/album metadata, avoiding playlist surprises, and making the output folder look like something you can actually drop into a music app.

 This tool wraps that whole workflow into one `.bat` file.
 No command-line setup, no manual installs, no copying commands, and no separate helper files to keep track of.
 The helper scripts it needs are created temporarily by the tool itself.